 Roughly, open sets and opens both correspond to verifiable propositions.
 If X and Y are both verifiable, then both “X or Y” and “X and Y” are verifiable; and, indeed, even countably infinite disjunctions of verifiable statements are verifiable, by exhibiting the particular statement in the disjunction that is verified as true.

 What’s the philosophical interpretation of the difference between point-set topology and locale theory, then?

 - Point-set topology corresponds to the theory of possible worlds.
 There is a “real state of affairs”, which can be partially known about.
 Open sets are “events” that are potentially observable (verifiable).
 Ontology comes before epistemology.
 Possible worlds are associated with classical logic and classical probability/utility theory.

-- Local theory corresponds to the theory of situation semantics.
+- Locale theory corresponds to the theory of situation semantics.
 There are facts that are true in a particular situation, which have logical relations with each other.
 The first three lines of Wittgenstein’s Tracatus Logico-Philosophicus are: “The world is everything that is the case. / The world is the totality of facts, not of things. / The world is determined by the facts, and by these being all the facts.”
 Epistemology comes before ontology.
 Situation semantics is associated with intuitionist logic and Jeffrey-Bolker utility theory (recently discussed by Abram Demski).